Medicare Wage Index

 - Healthcare Council continues to lead strategies for improvement of the Pittsburgh and other Pennsylvania Urban Wage Index levels.
 This initiative includes an annual review process which is designed to improve each hospitals’ reporting that generates the Pittsburgh Wage Index.

-- Similarly Healthcare Council initiated a statewide PA Rural Wage Index review in 2013 that has resulted in a substantial increase in reimbursement for these hospitals –more than $6 Million in 2014.
+- Similarly, Healthcare Council initiated a statewide PA Rural Wage Index review in 2013 that has continued annually resulting in a substantial increase in reimbursement for these hospitals.

 - The Pittsburgh CBSA, despite significant efforts, has the lowest wage index of any metropolitan CBSA with a population in excess of 2 Million people.
 HCWP continues to focus on methods to establish a minimum wage index level that would benefit this region through legislation and collaboration with other regions of the country.

 - Healthcare Council reviews payments levels within the state of Pennsylvania for consistency and appropriateness and has identified areas needing focus and improvement.